guhan/zerotociso/docs/DATACLASSIFICATION.md

 ## Commercial Levels
 High to low
 - Confidential/Proprietary:  extrememly sensitive and for internal use only
-- Private: If disclosed would have significant negative impact on company
+- Private: If disclosed would have significant negative impact on company, used to protect information about individuals
 - Sensitive: Negative impact could occur if disclosed
 - Public - No serious impact to organization